AleksandrRogov/DynamicsWebApi/.github/README.md

 Property Name | Type | Description
 ------------ | ------------- | -------------
-expand | `Expand[]` | An array of `Expand` Objects representing the $expand OData System Query Option value to control which related records are also returned. filter | `string` | Use the $filter system query option to set criteria for which related entities will be returned. orderBy | `string[]` | An Array (of strings) representing the order in which related items are returned using the $orderby system query option.
+expand | `string` or `Expand[]` | An array of `Expand` Objects representing the $expand OData System Query Option value to control which related records are also returned.
+Can also accept a string. filter | `string` | Use the $filter system query option to set criteria for which related entities will be returned. orderBy | `string[]` | An Array (of strings) representing the order in which related items are returned using the $orderby system query option.
 Use the asc or desc suffix to specify ascending or descending order respectively.
 The default is ascending if the suffix isn't applied. property | `string` | A name of a single-valued navigation property which needs to be expanded.